 And many readers tell me this is the best Italian bread recipe they've tried.

 So go for it!
-Then try your hand at this Parmesan focaccia (ready in an hour) and these Quick Hamburger Buns (ready in 40 minutes).
+Then try your hand at this Homemade Pizza Dough with Beer, Parmesan focaccia and these Quick Hamburger Buns (ready in 40 minutes).
 And during the holidays, you can make panettone (Italian Christmas bread).

 Homemade Italian Bread